-One class of antibiotics that targets the bacterial ribosome is macrolides and macrolide derivatives.
-Their general structure is a 14-, 15- or 16-atom cyclic lactone ring with attached sugars, peptides or other functional groups .
+One class of antibiotics that targets the bacterial ribosome is macrolides and their derivatives.
+Their general structure is a 14-, 15- or 16-atom cyclic lactone ring with attached sugars, peptides or other functional groups.

-Macrolides operate by binding to the ribosome in the PET and block the exit of the nascent peptide.
-The blockage prevents continued synthesis once the nascent peptide reaches the macrolide and the unfinished peptide dissociates from the ribosome.
+Macrolides operate by binding in the ribosome’s PET, blocking the exit of nascent peptides.
+The blockage prevents continued synthesis once the nascent peptide reaches the macrolide, and the unfinished peptide dissociates from the ribosome.
 Unfortunately, due to the extensive use of macrolides, several strains of bacteria have become resistant to them.
 According to experimental studies, exchange or methylation of specific rRNA residues in the ribosome induces resistance to some or all macrolides.